abbbi/nullfsvfs/README.md

 ## Usage
 ### Keeping file data

 There is the possiblity to exclude certain files from beeing sent into the void.
-For example if the file matching "fstab" should be kept in memory, one can mount nullfs with the "write=" option.
+If, for example, the file matching "fstab" should be kept in memory, mount nullfs with the "write=" option.

 ```
 # mount -t nullfs none /sinkhole/ -o write=fstab